okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/authcodepkce/flow-diagram.md

     You need to register your app so that Okta can accept the authorization request.
 See [Set up your app](#set-up-your-app) to register and configure your app with Okta.
 After registration, your app can redirect the browser to Okta.
 See [Request an authorization code](#request-an-authorization-code).

-3. The Authorization Server (Okta) redirects the authentication prompt to the user.
+3. The authorization server (Okta) redirects the authentication prompt to the user.
 4. The user authenticates.

     For Okta to authenticate the user credentials, Okta needs user profile data.